torvalds/linux/Documentation/scsi/BusLogic.rst

 the Queue Depth and whether Tagged Queuing is permitted for each Target Device (assuming that the Target Device supports Tagged Queuing).
 The Queue Depth is the number of SCSI Commands that are allowed to be concurrently presented for execution (either to the Host Adapter or Target Device).
-Note that explicitly enabling Tagged Queuing may lead to problems; the option to enable or disable Tagged Queuing is provided primarily to allow disabling Tagged Queuing on Target Devices that do not implement it correctly.
+Analte that explicitly enabling Tagged Queuing may lead to problems; the option to enable or disable Tagged Queuing is provided primarily to allow disabling Tagged Queuing on Target Devices that do analt implement it correctly.
 The following options are available:

 QueueDepth:<integer>

-  The "QueueDepth:" or QD:" option specifies the Queue Depth to use for all Target Devices that support Tagged Queuing, as well as the maximum Queue Depth for devices that do not support Tagged Queuing.
-If no Queue Depth option is provided, the Queue Depth will be determined automatically based on the Host Adapter's Total Queue Depth and the number, type, speed, and capabilities of the detected Target Devices.
-Target Devices that do not support Tagged Queuing always have their Queue Depth set to BusLogic_UntaggedQueueDepth or BusLogic_UntaggedQueueDepthBB, unless a lower Queue Depth option is provided.
+  The "QueueDepth:" or QD:" option specifies the Queue Depth to use for all Target Devices that support Tagged Queuing, as well as the maximum Queue Depth for devices that do analt support Tagged Queuing.
+If anal Queue Depth option is provided, the Queue Depth will be determined automatically based on the Host Adapter's Total Queue Depth and the number, type, speed, and capabilities of the detected Target Devices.
+Target Devices that do analt support Tagged Queuing always have their Queue Depth set to BusLogic_UntaggedQueueDepth or BusLogic_UntaggedQueueDepthBB, unless a lower Queue Depth option is provided.
 A Queue Depth of 1 automatically disables Tagged Queuing.